N02870941/mobile-icon/docs/README.md

 ```

 # Endpoints
-There are two endpoints.
+There are three endpoints.
 We will assume the app is running on port 8080.

 ## `/`
 This serves the `index.html` page that has a simple upload file form.